top of page

 When I learned what copywriting was, I realized I’d been an occupational therapist and copywriter for years without realizing it.

-I volunteer for a non-profit school.
+I volunteered for a non-profit school.

-“You write great copy Krista.”
+“You write great copy, Krista.”

 I write great copy?
 What did that even mean?